ishan00/ishantarunesh.com/_posts/2024-04-17-the-bollywood-project-2.md

 excerptLength: 39
 ---

 Really enjoyed collecting songs for [The Bollywood Project](/the-bollywood-project).
-In the seconds part, I'll collect songs on a particular emotion or a unique occurence of words.
+In the second part, I'll collect songs on a particular emotion or a unique occurence of words.

 #### Indirect mention of tears
 <div style="line-height: 2;">